Tutorial Gateway

 Remove Extract Filters in Tableau

-Extract Filters on Measures
+Tableau Extract Filters on Measures

 Extract Filters in Tableau 9

-Let us create one sample report to show either our newly created extract filter is working or not?.
-To do so, Drag and Drop the City from Dimension Region to Rows Shelf, and Sales Amount from Measures region to Columns Shelf.
-For better understanding we sorted the data in Ascending order based on the Sales Amount, and added the Data Label to the Bar chart.
+Let us create one sample report to show whether our newly created extract filter is working or not.
+To do so, Drag and Drop the City from the Dimension Region to the Rows Shelf and the Sales Amount from the Measures region to the Columns Shelf.

 Extract Filters in Tableau 12

-Top Filters using Extract Data
+Top Filters

 Extract Filters in Tableau 14